ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step02.md

 **Android Quirks**

 * If `ionic cordova run android` fails the first time, it is often due to the emulator taking too long to launch.
 In that case, leave the emulator open and re-do the `ionic cordova run android` command.
 * The `--target` option is used to specify different targets in the emulator or different devices attached to the build machine.
-Use `cordova run ios --list` to get a list of targets.
+Use `cordova run android --list` to get a list of targets.

 ## Build for iOS